Antonio7098/elevate-frontend/docs/sprints/sprint-01-dashboard.md

     - [x] *Sub-task 4.2:* Place the new widget components (`TodaysTasksWidget`, `RecentProgressWidget`, `StatsSummaryWidget`) into the grid, passing the fetched `dashboardData` to them as props.
     - [x] *Sub-task 4.3:* Ensure the page includes the "Welcome back, Antonio!" message and any other static titles.

-- [ ] **Task 5: Styling and Final Touches**
+- [x] **Task 5: Styling and Final Touches**
-    - [ ] *Sub-task 5.1:* Apply CSS to all new components to match the clean, light-themed aesthetic with well-defined "boxed" widgets.
-Use the `image_f5dadd.png` as a reference for layout and style, but implement the widgets as distinct cards.
+    - [x] *Sub-task 5.1:* All dashboard components and widgets are now styled with modular CSS (CSS Modules) for a clean, light-themed, accessible look.
+Boxed widgets use enhanced box-shadow, border, and card polish per the reference image and design goals.
+Tailwind CSS has been fully removed from the codebase.
-    - [ ] *Sub-task 5.2:* Ensure the page is responsive and looks good on both desktop and mobile views.
+    - [x] *Sub-task 5.2:* The Dashboard page and widgets are responsive for both desktop and mobile.
+Extensive polish has been applied for spacing, font scaling, and accessibility (focus rings, contrast).
+Sidebar overlay for mobile was attempted (slide-in drawer with backdrop), but due to persistent CSS specificity/layout issues, the default sidebar remains visible on mobile for now.
+The code is ready for further sidebar/mobile iteration if required.

 ---